About the Event

-A minimum pledge requirement will help to raise much needed funds for prostate cancer research.
-Prostate Cancer Canada is the leading national foundation dedicated to the elimination of the disease through research, advocacy, education, support and awareness.”
+A minimum pledge requirement will help to raise vital funds for prostate cancer research.
+Prostate Cancer Canada is the leading national charity addressing prostate cancer needs across the country.

 Where Your Donations Go

-Step Up Challenge Toronto: All the proceeds raised in the Step Up Challenge Toronto will be invested in research focused on early detection, treatment, and survivorship.
-Additionally, your support helps us produce up-to-date, accurate, and effective support resources and services that are made available to patients, caregivers, and family members free of charge.
+Proceeds from Vancouver’s Step Up Challenge are invested in research focused on improving detection, treatment, and survivorship.
+It also helps us produce valuable support resources and services for men, caregivers, and family members.

 Do you have more questions?